JouniJokelainen/DevopsWithDocker/PART1/readme.md

 Pull dockerimage to local machine
 `docker pull devopsdockeruh/ports_exercise`

-Start a container named 1.9, publish localport 8080 and map it to port 80 in container
+Start a container named 1.9, publish it to localport 8080 and map it to port 80 inside container
 `docker run --name 1.9 -it --rm -p 8080:80 devopsdockeruh/ports_exercise`
 __________________________________
 **Task 1.10:**